APICe-at-DISI/pps-ci-lab/README.md

 Each team member, working on `develop`, must create a Java class in the `src/main/java`.
 There must not be any name clash among team members.
-Each member must configure the `build.gradle.kts` file in such a way that `gradle clean build` will correctly create a `build` folder with the class files compiled.
+Each member must configure the `build.gradle.kts` file in such a way that `./gradlew clean build` will correctly create a `build` folder with the class files compiled.

 ## Step 5: continuous integration